Make a Complaint About a County Jail

 If someone has been threatened with retaliation, please also tell that in your complaint.
 We have not heard of retribution against inmates for complaining to the Commission probably because once a complaint is reported, the jail knows that eyes are watching.
 But in a few cases, guards have made comments to inmates.
 Most everyone agrees that inmates should speak up and report abuse or neglect or unsafe conditions, however.
 (If you believe that giving your inmate’s name could be risky for her or him, please email me and we’ll talk about that: firstname.lastname@example.org)

-Scott Medlock of the Texas Civil Rights Project explains the situation:
+Scott Medlock, formerly with the Texas Civil Rights Project, explains the situation: